Rachel Ankomah

-Early life and education
+Early life

 Ankomah is an alumna of Achimota Senior High School and University of Ghana, Legon.
 She started sports at a very young age.
 Her first competitive sport was triple jump in Junior High School.

 She continued with the sport in Senior High School while proceeding with participating in soccer, hockey, basketball, handball, cricket and javelin.
 She was a member of the team that represented Achimota School in the games in Nigeria in 2011 and 2013.
 She became the captain of the Achimota Hockey School Team in 2012.

 In university, she was part of the team that represented University of Ghana at the GUSA games in 2014 and 2016, taking the first position and second position respectively in the hockey competitions.

 In 2016, she became the team manager for Warriors Volleyball club.
 In 2017, she became the team manager for Titans Sporting Club- Rugby.

-Career
+Career and achievements

-She joined First Insurance Company Ltd in 2017 as a National Service Personnel and in 2019 as an Assistant Executive Officer.

-In 2019, she became the team manager for Ghana Skolars Rugby League Club.
-She helped the team take the second position in the Ghana Rugby League Championship that same year.
-She was also selected as the best team manager in February 2020.
-Her team also won the February edition of the Ghana 9's series.

-Ankomah became the women's coordinator for Rugby League Federation Ghana in June 2020.
-She was in charge of the development of the women's division.
-She launched a campaign called Pretty Girls Play Rugby League in 2020.
-The aim was to challenge the stereotyping of women in sports, especially those in rugby league.

-Ankomah was then selected to be part of the Middle East and Africa Women's Working Group.
-This group was in charge of the development of women's rugby league in the Middle East and Africa regions.

-She was also selected to represent the group at the International Rugby League Women and Girls Advisory group.
-She helped her club gain a partnership deal with Athen Raiders Rugby League Club in Greece.